markjnkim/es_mod/01-html/content/step-3-hero.md

 > **ANSWER:** The changes are not permanent, which you can determine by refreshing the page after you make changes.

-The changes you make to HTMl and CSS in Chrome's DevTools are not permanent and do not change the actual code.
+The changes you make to HTML and CSS in Chrome's DevTools are not permanent and do not change the actual code.
 Instead, they offer a sandbox to try out different styles and immediately see the effect on the webpage.
 Once you're satisfied, you need to adjust the actual style sheet (in our case, `style.css`) accordingly to make the style change permanent.

 > **Pro Tip:** To become skilled at using tools like Chrome's DevTools, you should use them as much as possible.
 Try to use new tools as much as possible in the beginning since it easy to forget they are there.
 It's a good habit keeping this window open so it stays at the top of your mind.
 Remember that it can be shrunk, stretched, or docked on any side by selecting the menu button in the top-right corner.